class-euproject/COMPSs-obstacle-detection/README.md

 ### Update configuration files

 The dataClay configuration file `./cfgfiles/client.properties` must be updated.
-The `HOST=${IP}` variable should be replaced to point to the IP address of your cloud.
+The `HOST=${CLOUD_IP}` variable should be replaced to point to the IP address of your cloud.

-Moreover, the COMPSs configuration files `project.xml` and `resources.xml` can be found in `./config/`.
-In the example files being provided 3 computing resources are being considered, but these files should be updated by replacing the IP addresses and the usernames by the ones of the computing resources being used.
+Moreover, the COMPSs configuration files `project.xml` and `resources.xml` are used to define the computing resources that will be used to execute the tasks composing this application, which can be found in `./config/`.
+These files should be updated by replacing the IP address **IP1** for the actual IP address of your computing resource, the username **USER1** and the **PATH1** for the current absolute path to where the `app.py` is located inside your computing resource.
+For each computing resource that is going to be used, you need to add the `<ComputeNode>` XML tag with the required information described above.

-### Launch the application
+## Execution

 To launch the application use the following script:

 ```
-./launch_app.sh
+runcompss --lang=python --project=config/project.xml --resources=config/resources.xml --cpu_affinity=disabled --python_interpreter=python3 --scheduler="es.bsc.compss.scheduler.paper.PaperScheduler" --scheduler_config_file=config/sched.config app.py
 ```

-NOTE: To remind again that the application relies on the **tkDNN** component being up and running on the **edge** resource, and **dataClay**, **Pywren** and **Trajectory Prediction** components being up and running on the **Cloud** resource.
+NOTE: To remind again that the application relies on the **tkDNN** component being up and running on the **edge** resource, and **dataClay** and **Pywren** components being up and running on the **Cloud** resource.
+Follow the instructions to execute the different components in their respective repositories.